Fall Hoop Wreath with hanging tags and a touch of glitter.

 As I continue to clean out my craft room tossing and donating items I know I won’t need or use in the future, I’m still focusing on using my craft stash to create some seasonal decorations for the upcoming holidays.
-I get a certain satisfaction using what I already have, it forces me to be a little more creative.
-And really at this point I don’t need to go out and purchase more craft supplies, even if I want to or think I need to.
-I gathered a few supplies to make this Fall Hoop Wreath for the front door to hold me over until I get the Halloween decorations out (which might be very soon).
+I get a certain satisfaction using what I already have because it forces me to be a little more creative.
+Does that happen to you too?
+Really at this point I don’t need to go out and purchase more craft supplies since I have a pretty good stash.
+I gathered a few supplies to make this Fall Hoop Wreath for the front door to hold me over until I get the Halloween decorations out in a few more weeks.

 Large hoop (you only need one section, I used the other section for this project)

 Start by wrapping the hoop with yarn and tying the ends together to secure it.